|How Web Behavior Tracking can help you|

 Just contact your account manager and they'll be happy to assist you with the purchasing and activation process.
-Once this is done, you'll be sent through the code you need to add to your web pages.
-Add this code, at which point a powerful new avenue in your email marketing strategy will be available to you.
+Create your unique tracking code, at which point a powerful new avenue in your email marketing strategy will be available to you.

-If you want to find out more about Web Behaviour Tracking, how it works and how it could be used to benefit you, then check out the following articles:
+If you want to find out more about Web Behavior Tracking, how it works and how it could be used to benefit you, then check out the following articles:

-- Using Web Behaviour Tracking to encourage increased sales
+- Using Web Behavior Tracking to encourage increased sales

-- Using Web Behaviour Tracking to increase webform completion
+- Using Web Behavior Tracking to increase webform completion

-- Using Web Behaviour Tracking to increase website downloads
+- Using Web Behavior Tracking to increase website downloads

-- Using Web Behaviour Tracking to send follow-up campaigns to contacts coming from an external source
+- Using Web Behavior Tracking to send follow-up campaigns to contacts coming from an external source